Alive on Saturday

-Alive on Saturday is a 1957 British second feature ('B') black-and-white comedy-thriller film directed by Alfred Travers and starring Guy Middleton, Patricia Owens and Geoffrey Goodhart.
+Alive on Saturday is a 1957 lost British second feature ('B') black-and-white comedy-thriller film directed by Alfred Travers and starring Guy Middleton, Patricia Owens and Geoffrey Goodhart.
 It was written by Brandon Fleming.
 The film was made in 1954 but not released until 1957.

 Plot

 Penniless man-about-town George Pilbeam bumps into his friend Slade who offers him a generous payment if he will register at a London hotel and stay there for three days, until Saturday.
 Pilbeam accepts the assignment but on moving into the hotel is attacked by foreign agents.
 He escapes but is then mistaken for the Prince of Pagodia by eccentric American millionaire Joseph H. Parker.
 The agents are arrested, and Pilbeam falls in love with Parker's daughter.